Table of Contents

 - consist of thin actin filaments

-- dark horizontal band in the middle of the I-Bands
+- dark horizontal line in the middle of the I-Bands

 - thin actin filaments are connected to each other via a horizontal lattice